 Alternatives to 'Marconi'/Bermudan Rigs - Quadrilateral sails (Gaff, Lug, Junk, Sprit) have many advantages over triangular ones.
 Stresses are reduced and distributed.
 More sail can be spread per foot of mast height.
 Centers of Effort are lower, and shift less when reefing.
 Generally lower, more robust masts mean a fail safer rig throughout.

 Alternatives to Sloop and Cutter Rigs - Multi-masted rigs (yawls, ketches, schooners) tend to be more expensive, more to handle and are less efficient.
 BUT.
-Expenses are offset by lower stresses throughout, requiring lower tech solutions and cheaper gear.
+Expenses are offset by lower stresses throughout, requiring lower tech solutions and less wear-and-tear on cheaper gear.
 While controls are doubled, what they must control is lessened, so handiness is enhanced.
 Having two Centers of Effort, maneuverability and balance options abound.
-Because the rig is handier, non-racers are likely to keep her sailing at her best for overall effficiency gain.
+Because the rig is handier, non-racers are likely to keep her sailing at her best for overall efficiency gain.
 As a bonus, having an extra mast is great, on-board insurance.

 Alternatives to Deep Keels - One still hears that deep keels are a must for blue water sailing, and by implication, any serious sailing.
 This despite contrary evidence accumulated pretty much across the Age of Sail.
-Leeboards, centerboards and daggerboards have all proven themselves time and again, arguably riding out storms at sea with more comfort and safety than with a deep, ballast keel.
-With the advantages of easy retraction (reducing risk of broach in heavy seas), they're a more than viable alternative.
+Leeboards, centerboards and daggerboards have all proven themselves time and again, arguably riding out storms at sea with more comfort and safety than others with a deep, ballast keel.
+With the advantages of easy retraction (reducing risk of rock-strike and broach in heavy seas), they're a more than viable alternative.

 Leeboards - A specific note, here.
 Even the great Phil Bolger characterized them as 'ugly, loud, needing tending (raising and lowering between tacks) and prone to collect floating sculch (floating debris)'.
 Ugly?
 A matter of taste, I suppose, but I sure see a lot of art that disagrees..
 Loud?
 A little fire-hose padding quiets clunk (only an issue in a calm).
 Need tending?
 A preventer outboard of the 'lee'board keeps them from winging out to windward, so they can be left down all day.
 Sculch?
 What doesn't?
 Leeboards have the advantage of being exceptionally easy to clear.
 Unlike center and dagger boards, they require neither a hole in the hull nor a complicated trunk. more of their area provides lateral resistance (if wung out a bit, count from the waterline down), so can be smaller for the same effect.